Primordial black hole mass functions as a probe of cosmic origin: Acknowledgments

-{\it Acknowledgments --} We are grateful to Ugo Moschella, Jerome Quintin, Misao Sasaki, Dong-Gang Wang, Yi Wang, and Zihan Zhou for their valuable communications.
-This work is supported in part by National Key R\&D Program of China (2021YFC2203100), by NSFC (11875113, 11961131007, 12261131497, 12003029, 11833005, 12192224), by Fundamental Research Funds for Central Universities, by CSC Innovation Talent Funds, by USTC Fellowship for International Cooperation, by USTC Research Funds of the Double First-Class Initiative, by CAS project for young scientists in basic research (YSBR-006), by the Shanghai Municipality Science and Technology Commission (KBH1512299).
+We thank anonymous referees for their insightful comments and suggestions.
+We are also grateful to Bernard Carr, Yun Fang, Ricardo Z. Ferreira, Amara Ilyas, Ugo Moschella, Jerome Quintin, Misao Sasaki, Dong-Gang Wang, Yi Wang, Zihan Zhou, and Mian Zhu for valuable communications.
+This work is supported in part by National Key R\&D Program of China (2021YFC2203100), by CAS Young Interdisciplinary Innovation Team (JCTD-2022-20), by NSFC (11875113, 11961131007, 12261131497, 12003029, 11833005, 12192224), by 111 Project for "Observational and Theoretical Research on Dark Matter and Dark Energy" (B23042), by Fundamental Research Funds for Central Universities, by CSC Innovation Talent Funds, by USTC Fellowship for International Cooperation, by USTC Research Funds of the Double First-Class Initiative, by CAS project for young scientists in basic research (YSBR-006), by the Shanghai Municipality Science and Technology Commission (KBH1512299).
 SFY is supported by the Disposizione del Presidente INFN n.
 24433 in INFN Sezione di Milano.
 DE is supported in part by the U.S. Department of Energy, Office of High Energy Physics, under Award No. DE-SC0019470, and the Foundational Questions Institute under Grant No. FQXi-MGB-1927.
 We acknowledge the use of the computing cluster {\it LINDA} \& {\it JUDY} in the particle cosmology group at USTC.